Xenophobia and racism related to the COVID-19 pandemic: British Columbia

 Chinese-Canadian businesses in Vancouver have reported a drop in business from fifty to seventy percent.

 On 13 March 2020, a white man in his 50s yelled racist remarks about COVID-19 towards a 92-year-old Asian man with dementia at a convenience store in Vancouver.
 The suspect also assaulted the elderly man, which caused the victim to fall and hit his head on the ground.

 Vancouver's Chinese Cultural Centre was a target of vandalism, particularly graffiti calling for the death of Chinese people.

 On 1 November 2020, a man was filmed threatening a Filipino man on a bus in Vancouver.
 The man referred to the Filipino man as a "Chinese spy" and threatened to sexually assault his daughter.

 According to the Vancouver Police Department the number of anti-Asian hate crimes reported in the months March and April 2020 exceeded the total in 2019.
 During the first nine months of 2020, the number of anti-Asian hate crimes saw an 878% increase compared to the same period in 2019, from nine to eighty-eight.

 A survey of 1,600 adults conducted by ResearchCo and obtained by the Agence France-Presse revealed one in four Canadians of Asian descent (70% of whom were of Chinese descent) who lived in British Columbia knew someone within their household who had faced discrimination.
 The survey also revealed 24 percent of Canadians of South Asian descent reported racist insults.
 Canadians of Indigenous origin had also reported discrimination.

-On 1 May 2021 at 3 pm at Burger King in Ironwood Plaza in Richmond, a man standing next to a Chinese family shouted "China virus!
+On 1 May 2021, at a Burger King in Ironwood Plaza in Richmond, a man standing next to a Chinese family shouted "China virus!
 Because of you the world is like this!
-Go back to your country!" which caused a bystander to shout "Get the f*** out", to which the attacker responded with further racist abuse.
+Go back to your country", causing a bystander to shout "Get the fuck out", to which the attacker responded with further racist abuse.